shady-byte/Weather-App/README.md

 - Key-Features<br>
-  ✔️ Fetches real-time weather data
+  ✔️ Fetches real-time weather data<br>
-  ✔️ Fetches all states of specific country
+  ✔️ Fetches all states of specific country<br>
-  ✔️ Displays temperature, humidity, and other weather conditions ✔️ Unit test for all layers
+  ✔️ Displays temperature, humidity, and other weather conditions<br>
+  ✔️ Unit test for all layers<br>

-- Tech Stack
+- Tech Stack<br>
-  Kotlin - Programming Language
+  Kotlin - Programming Language<br>
-  Jetpack Compose - Ui framework
+  Jetpack Compose - Ui framework<br>
-  MVVM (Model-View_ViewModel) & Clean architecture - Architecture pattern
+  MVVM (Model-View_ViewModel) & Clean architecture - Architecture pattern<br>
-  Retrofit & Okhttp - Network calls
+  Retrofit & Okhttp - Network calls<br>
-  Koin - Dependency Injection
+  Koin - Dependency Injection<br>
-  Coroutines - Asynchronous programming
+  Coroutines - Asynchronous programming<br>
-  StateFlows - Reactive programming
+  StateFlows - Reactive programming<br>
-  MockK & turbine - UnitTesting
+  MockK & turbine - UnitTesting<br>

-- Clone the Repository
+- Clone the Repository<br>
-  All you need to do is to copy the Repo-Url and add it in android studio (FIle -> New -> Project from version control)
+  All you need to do is to copy the Repo-Url and add it in android studio (FIle -> New -> Project from version control)<br>

-- Get Api Keys
+- Get Api Keys<br>
-  You need to create your own access keys to be able to fetch data from Apis -- visit https://weatherstack.com and create your own access key -- visit https://countrystatecity.in/ and create your own access key
+  You need to create your own access keys to be able to fetch data from Apis<br>
+  -- visit https://weatherstack.com and create your own access key<br>
+  -- visit https://countrystatecity.in/ and create your own access key<br>

-- Add Api keys to your project add your Api access keys to local.properties file like this WEATHER_API_KEY = WEATHER_API_ACCESS_KEY STATES_API_KEY = STATES_API_ACCESS_KEY
+- Add Api keys to your project<br>
+  add your Api access keys to local.properties file like this<br>
+  WEATHER_API_KEY = WEATHER_API_ACCESS_KEY<br>
+  STATES_API_KEY = STATES_API_ACCESS_KEY<br>

-- Woow, Now you are ready to run the project
+- Woow, Now you are ready to run the project<br>

-- Screenshots
+- Screenshots<br>